DanielLeski/ITR-SYNC/README.md

 - Make the process be able to run stable running in the background on Linux, Unix, Windows machines
   - Windows
     - Get all the dependencies installed and the proper libraries

+- Things to look out for when comparing both of the CSV files
+  - These can be specific columns or ID numbers that we can see if they changed
+  - Show ones that were added